 There is no shortage of entertainment in the immediate area either.
 Trips to Airfield Estate; shopping in Mount Merrion Village, Dundrum and Stillorgan with cinemas and libraries in both Dundrum and Stillorgan.

 And, of course, Deer Park, with its rustic tree lined walks, playground and tennis club, is located just 150m from the gates of Knockrabo.
 This public park is a fantastic resource for all local residents and offers a range of excellent sporting facilities including soccer and Gaelic pitches.
-For those seeking tranquillity, there’s ample parkland for strolling, running or just admiring the stunning vistas of Dublin Bay and the city stretching into the distance.
+For those seeking tranquility, there’s ample parkland for strolling, running or just admiring the stunning vistas of Dublin Bay and the city stretching into the distance.

 Knockrabo is ideally located in the heart of South County Dublin.
 It is well served by public transport to Dublin City and offers easy access to the nearby M50.